mattboldt/mattboldt.github.io/_posts/2014-02-09-organizing-css-and-sass-rails.markdown

 ---
 layout: post
 title: Organizing CSS & Sass in Rails
 desc: Rails comes equipped with Sass by default.
-When you build a new app, an <span class="inline-code">application.css</span> stylesheet is created for you.
+When you build a new app, an application.css stylesheet is created for you.
 This isn't just a normal stylesheet -- rather, it stands as a master stylesheet in the Rails Asset Pipeline.
-If you don't know how the Asset Pipeline works, I suggest you <a href="http://guides.rubyonrails.org/asset_pipeline.html">read a little bit about it</a>.
-In this file, you'll find the following code.
 date: 2014-02-09 13:00:00
 categories: sass, css, rails
 ---